-If you have a particularly bad outbreak of cystic acne, have suffered from cystic acne for a long time, or at-home treatments aren’t doing the trick, it may be time to book an appointment with a dermatologist.
-They are trained in this are and can help you get the treatment you need.
+If you have a particularly bad outbreak of cystic acne, have suffered from cystic acne for a long time, or your home treatments just aren’t doing the trick, it may be time to book an appointment with a dermatologist.
+They are trained in this area and can help you get the treatment you need.

 If you wake up with a cystic pimple or outbreak, don’t worry!
-You can use at-home treatments like exfoliation, clay face masks, and anti-bacterial treatments to help shrink cystic pimples.
-If your acne isn’t responding to home treatment or you have struggled with cystic acne for a long time, make an appointment with a dermatologist for further treatment.
+You can use home treatments like exfoliation, face masks, and anti-bacterial treatments to help shrink cystic pimples.
+If your acne isn’t responding to home treatment or you’ve been struggling with cystic acne for a long time, make an appointment with a dermatologist for further treatment.

 - DO use an anti-bacterial treatment

-- DO use a thick cover up with a precision brush (if you wear makeup)
+- DO use a concealer with a thick consistency and apply with a precision brush (if you wear makeup)

 - DON’T panic!
 Cystic pimples are perfectly normal